 Going big or go home

 For more of a statement (and more of a throwback), go big and bold with your hoop earrings!
-Hoop earrings are a style favourite of celebrities like Khloe Kardashian, Penelope Cruz, and the ever-ageless J. Lo.
-A thin band draws the eye downwards, complimenting a high neckline and slimming the neck.
-For a style that you’ll wear for years, select a simple gold or silver band—solid gold and sterling silver are your best choice, as they’ll never wear down or tarnish.
+Large hoop earrings are a style favourite of celebrities like Khloe Kardashian, Penelope Cruz, and the ever-ageless J. Lo.
+A thin band draws the eye downwards, slimming the neck and serving as an excellent compliment to a top or dress with a high neckline.
+For a style that you’ll be able to wear for years, select a simple gold or silver band—solid gold and sterling silver are your best choice, as they’ll never wear down or tarnish.

 Shop hoop earrings online at Best Buy today.